-Factor 1 Analysis of Census data from 2015-2019 was gathered to help better understand the LEP population.
-The analysis found more than 12% (12.32%) of the population (5 years and older) in the On the Go service area speaks limited English.
+Factor 1 Analysis of Census data was gathered to help better understand the LEP population.
+The analysis found more than 11% (11.70%) of the population (5 years and older) in the On the Go service area speaks limited English.
 A further analysis was conducted to compare the On the Go service area with the entirety of San Diego County.
-This analysis also which found that the county has about a 12% LEP population.
+This analysis also found that the county has about a 14% LEP population.

-In the On the Go service area, the top five languages spoken other than English by LEP speakers are Spanish at 5.50%, Vietnamese at 1.26%, Chinese at 1.13%, Tagalog at 0.95%, Other Indo-European at 0.79% and Arabic at 0.70%.
+In the On the Go service area, the top five languages spoken other than English by LEP speakers are Spanish at 5.16%, Vietnamese at 1.08%, Chinese at 1.07%, Tagalog at 0.90%, Other Asian Pacific at 0.73% and Arabic at 0.73%.